Altintro/podium/README.md

 	* Skip certain ads: */apiv1/tournaments?skip=2&skip=6*
 	* Recieve only chosen fields of the ads: */apiv1/tournaments?fields=name&fields=sport*
 	* Sort the ads by property: */apiv1/tournaments?sort=sport*

+* **Get Tournament Detail**: Get request to */apiv1/tournaments/tournamentObjectId?participants=true*

+	(Adding participants=true or participants = false to the query, populates the 	property *participants* of the tournament being recieved or not, with the Team 	objects participanting on the tournament)

 * **Post Tournament**: Post request to /apiv1/tournaments.
 The post must have a body with the next format: